 "Religious Freedom is the first freedom.
 The choice of what you do with your own soul.
 I am honored to serve such an important cause. -SDB."

-Under the new position, Brownback would be in charge of monitoring religious persecution and discrimination worldwide.
+, Brownback would be in charge of monitoring religious persecution and discrimination worldwide.
 He would also recommend and implement policies in respective regions or countries, and develop programs to promote religious freedom.

 A press conference to announce more on the promotion is scheduled for 2:30 p.m.
 Thursday.

 Kansas Senate Minority Leader Anthony Hensley (D-Topeka) released the following statement after learning of Gov. Sam Brownback's promotion:

 "Sam Brownback will be remembered for becoming the most unpopular governor in America.
 His tax experiment failed to grow the economy as he promised.
 Instead, his policies have bankrupted our state and led to destroying nearly every agency of state government as well as his own political career.

 "He is moving on not because of anything he accomplished in Kansas but because of who he knows in Washington, D.C."

 House Minority Leader Rep. Jim Ward (D-Wichita) shared Hensley's sentiment.

 "Sam Brownback is leaving a legacy of destruction across the state, there's not a core essential service that hasn't been diminished by his policies," he said.